rustaceanrob/wdef/README.md

 #### `Import`

+An `Import` is simply a structured list of `Record`s.
+An import contains a single byte that represents the count of `Record`s in the file, followed by the `Record`s.
+All `Import`s must adhere to these requirements, or the file is invalid:

+- A single `Name` is required.
+- Any `Description` must be unique, but is not required.
+- Any number of `Info` may be included.
+- A `RecoveryHeight` may be provided, but is not required.
+The `RecoveryHeight` must be unique.
+- Any number of `ExternalDescriptor`, `InternalDescriptor`, or `MultipathDescriptor` may be provided.
+- At least one `ExternalDescriptor` or `MultipathDescriptor` must exist.

+An `Import` is encoded as:
+- `Length`: `[1]bytes` _little endian_ integer representing the `Record` count
+- `Record`s: `[]bytes` the entries of the file.

 #### File Prefix

 Every WDEF file is prefixed with seven bytes of data that identifies the file: `0x00, 0x00, 0x00, 0x57, 0x44, 0x45, 0x46`.
 This data is followed by the protocol version, which is set to `0x00` for version one.

+#### Complete Structure

+- File identifier: `0x00, 0x00, 0x00, 0x57, 0x44, 0x45, 0x46`
+- `Version`: `[1]bytes`
+- `Length`: `[1]bytes`
+- `Record`s: `[]bytes`

 #### Encoding Files

 First, the seven bytes of the file identifier and single verison byte are written to the file.

-Next, the number of records to be recorded in the file should be determined first, and the byte representing the length is added to the serialization buffer.
+Next, the number of records to be recorded in the file should be determined, and the byte representing the length is added to the serialization buffer.
 If the number of records cannot fit into an 8-bit unsigned integer, encoding fails.

 Next, each record is composed as `Type || Length || Value || Checksum`, and each array of bytes are concatinated together.
 Encoding fails if the `Length` cannot be represented as a 16-bit unsigned integer.

-If no descriptor was present, encoding fails.
+If any of the `Import` requirements are violated, encoding fails.

 #### Decoding Files